Gay Berlin: schwule Lebenslust

 As for the rest of the city, nearly everywhere feels gay-safe or gay-friendly.
 Pockets of lesbian and gay inspiration and party spirit can be found in several particular quarters such as gentrified and green-pretty Prenzlauer Berg, tourist hotspot Mitte and studenty, alternative and partly disused Friedrichshain (all ex-East Berlin).
-Plus bohemian, Turkish, trendy and graffiti-splattered über-mecca Kreuzberg and the hyper-hip, arty, near-rough and part-beautiful Neukölln (both ex-West Berlin).
+Plus bohemian, Turkish, trendy and graffiti-splattered mecca Kreuzberg and the hyper-hip, arty, near-rough and part-beautiful Neukölln (both ex-West Berlin).

 In terms of nightlife, the breadth and diversity is staggering, with every age group, fetish, extreme, trend, gender alignment and variation on vanilla accommodated for, sometimes round the clock and rarely if ever as a token gesture.
 It's a city with serious bar and club options any night of the week, from the buzzy, left-field, genre-defying and fabulous to the filthy, edgy, dodgy and dinosaurian.
 Most bars operate an open-end policy, closing their doors when the last customer leaves.
 And depending on one's hangover, the daytime (and evening) cultural and artistic pursuits are overloaded with potential, including the vast and beautiful Tiergarten, which offers not only a bucolic setting in which to shut down, but also an often frisky and distracting scene of men in repose (and cruising), clothed or otherwise.

 However, locals do confess that the city's gay scene does have its quiet, off-peak moments — especially during the long winter stretches — and occasionally fails benignly to live up to expectations.
-But disappointments are few and far between, and the regular annual events trump nearly all others on the international scene, including compelling leather/fetish extended weekends at Easter (with its demimonde-like SNAX party) and in September (Folsom Europe), plus the more local-feeling but massive two-day Stadtfest (aka Motzstraßenfest) and Christopher Street Day, both in June.
+But disappointments are few and far between, and the regular annual events trump nearly all others on the international scene, including compelling leather/fetish extended weekends at Easter (with its demimonde-like SNAX party) and in September (Folsom Europe), plus the more local-feeling but massive two-day Stadtfest (aka Motzstraßenfest) and Christopher Street Day, both normally in June, but shifted to July in 2016.
+And few can compete with Berlin on New Year's Eve, when the city resembles a warzone of fireworks, matched by a restless and sparky club life.